jupyter/jupyter_client/docs/messaging.rst

 Delete subshell
 ~~~~~~~~~~~~~~~

-In a kernel that supports subshells, this deletes a subshell identified by its unique id.
+In a kernel that supports subshells, this deletes a subshell identified by its unique ID.
 In a kernel that does not support subshells an error is logged and no reply is sent.

 Message type: ``delete_subshell_request``::

     content = {
-        # The id of the subshell.
+        # The ID of the subshell.
         'subshell_id': str
     }